JAForbes/blog/posts/hooks-and-streams.md

 ---

 Many thanks again to [Barney Carroll](https://barneycarroll.com/) for donning the editor hat for this post.
-I'm extremely grateful for your time and energy.
+I'm extremely grateful for his insights and time.